publiccodenet/about/activities/communication/blogging.md

 All blogposts should include at least one relevant image, to make them more engaging.

-5. Approvals: tag the communications coordinator on the pull request for your blogpost for a final proofread.
+5. Approvals: tag the communications coordinator plus any other colleagues whose review you'd like on the pull request for your blogpost for a final proofread.

+6. Once approved, merge your pull request.

+7. Create a release branch and [merge develop into master](../documentation/merge-develop-into-master.md).

 ## Further reading